Particular/ServiceControl/tools/Issue558Detector/readme.md

 Open the Services Panel, find the ServiceControl instance and stop it.

 ### 2. Start Service Control in Maintenance Mode
 From an administrative command prompt, run `ServiceControl.exe --maint`.
-This will expose the embedded database of ServiceControl.
-No other API or processing will be started.
+This will expose the embedded RavenDB database via RavenDB Studio (by default at `http://localhost:33333/storage`).
+ServiceControl will keep processing messages as usual.

 ### 3. Run the tool from the command line
 Run `Issue558Detector.exe` from the same machine that ServiceControl is running on.
 This assumes that the exposed RavenDB instance is available at `http://localhost:33333/storage`.
 If the RavenDB instance is made available at a different url then you can pass the full url in on the command line like this: